2015 Michigan Wolverines football team: Vs. Michigan State

 Following its clash with Northwestern, Michigan hosted its in-state rival, the Michigan State Spartans, for the Paul Bunyan Trophy.
 Michigan was dominated in the previous meeting, losing 35–11.
 Due to the quality of and the hype surrounding the matchup between the two teams, the game was selected as the location for ESPN's College GameDay.
 This was the first time that GameDay came to Ann Arbor since Michigan defeated Notre Dame in 2013.

 Michigan State defeated Michigan 27–23.
 Michigan opened the scoring in the second quarter with a two-yard touchdown run from Sione Houma, Michigan State responded with an 11-yard touchdown run from LJ Scott.
 A 38-yard field goal by Kenny Allen gave Michigan a 10–7 lead at half-time.
 Michigan added to its lead in the third quarter with a one-yard touchdown run from Houma, his second rushing touchdown of the game.
 Michigan State responded via a 30-yard touchdown pass from Connor Cook to Macgarrett Kings Jr. A 21-yard field goal by Allen in the final minutes of the third gave Michigan a 20–14 lead after the third quarter.
 Michigan added to its lead in the fourth quarter with a 38-yard field goal by Allen, but Michigan State responded with a one-yard touchdown run from Scott, his second rushing touchdown of the game, to cut Michigan's lead to two points.
-With 10 seconds left in the game, Michigan punter Blake O'Neill had trouble with the snap and the ball was free.
-It was picked up by Michigan State's Jalen Watts-Jackson, and he scored on the last play of the game.
+With 10 seconds left in the game, Michigan State recovered a fumbled snap on a punt by Blake O'Neill, allowing Jalen Watts-Jackson to return the snap 38 yards for a game-winning touchdown as time expired.
 Michigan State became the second team in the last two seasons to win a game in regulation in which it did not have the lead until the clock hit 0:00.
 Last season, Arizona beat California on a game-ending Hail Mary after not having the lead the entire game.

 Michigan's defensive streaks of 13 straight shutout quarters and 46 consecutive scoreless drives ended when Michigan State scored a touchdown with 7:06 left in the second quarter.
 Jourdan Lewis matched a program record with six pass breakups, tying Marlin Jackson, who accomplished the feat against the Washington on August 31, 2002.
 He owns a total of 14 pass breakups on the season, placing him tied for fourth among Michigan's single-season leaders in the category.
 Blake O'Neill's 80-yard punt is the longest punt by any FBS punter so far this season and the second longest in Michigan program history, trailing only Monte Robbins' 82-yard punt at Hawaii on December 6, 1986.